Children WElcome

 We encourage you to attend worship services with your children.
 Your child is welcome to join you in church, and may decide to participate in the songs or prayers.
 At the Church of the Angels, that participation is welcome.

-During the service, we provide a nursery care attendant for children aged infant to 3.
-The nursery is located downstairs, using the small stairway at the bell tower, and includes chairs, a crib and a playpen, along with age-appropriate toys.
-Restroom facilities and a telephone are also available in the nursery.
-If you have any concerns or questions about bringing your small child to church with you, please phone the church office.
+For those with very young children, infant to age 3, nursery facilities are located downstairs, using the small stairway below the bell tower, and includes chairs, changing table, crib, and playpen, along with age-appropriate toys.
+A restroom and a telephone are also available downstairs.
+If you have concerns or questions about bringing your small child to church with you, please call the church office.

-Church of the Angels offers Sunday School each Sunday for children ages 3 to 12, using the Catechesis of the Good Shepherd program.
-Classrooms are located in the Parish Hall, across Church Street from the church.
+Church of the Angels offers Sunday School for children ages 3 to 12, using the Catechesis of the Good Shepherd program.
+Classrooms, called Atriums, are located in the Parish Hall, across Church Street from the church.
+Children convene at 8:30 am, and then rejoin their parents in church just before communion.

 What Is the Catechesis of the Good Shepherd?